AI Summary

 Checking Your Form Settings

-- The Confirmation is the message that shows on screen after the form is submitted.
-Take a look at how to edit the form confirmation message.
+- Confirmation is the message that shows on screen after submission.
+Take a look at how to edit the form confirmation message if you want to customize it.

 When your form settings are set up the way you want them, click Save.